 In the worst case, blisters can become severely infected.
 I had to treat a blister on the trail on another hiker that was massively infected through several deep layers of skin.
 It took weeks to heal and left scarring.
 Keep those blisters clean and treat them with care!

-Read our more in-depth guide to blister prevention.
+Read our more in-depth guide to blister prevention and treatment.

 This one is not pleasant and I’ve never encountered it even with hundreds of nights on the trail leading and treating groups.
 It’s common enough that others struggle with it, however, so I’ll cover it here.